SSWConsulting/SSW.Rules.Content/rules/co-authored-commits/rule.md

 <!--endintro-->

-## Co-authoring

-There are several different ways to create co-authored commits, depending on the tools you are using.
+There are several different ways to **create co-authored commits**, depending on the tools you are using.

 ### Live-Share